-Welcome to Cloudflare for Teams.
-This guide covers the main steps you need to take in order to fully set up your Teams environment.
+Welcome to Cloudflare Zero Trust.
+This guide covers the main steps you need to take to set up your Zero Trust environment.

 - A Cloudflare account